Eco-CO2/energy_analysis_toolbox/README.md

 ## Contributing

-Contributions are welcome!
-Whether it is a bug fix, a new feature, or improving documentation, we appreciate your help.
+This toolbox was originally developed by the R&D team of Eco CO2.
+It is now open to anyone who wants to contribute: whether it is a bug fix, a new feature, or improving documentation, we appreciate your help!
 To contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)